divkakwani/awesome-newspapers/.github/PULL_REQUEST_TEMPLATE.md

 ## Before submitting
-- [ ] Did you read the [contributor guideline] (https://github.com/divkakwani/awesome-newspapers/blob/main/CONTRIBUTING.md)?
+- [ ] Did you read the [contributor guideline](https://github.com/divkakwani/awesome-newspapers/blob/main/CONTRIBUTING.md)?
 - [ ] Does the PR contain changes for exactly one language?
 - [ ] Does the PR have the format `Update <lang code> sources` ?

 ## Who can review?